Doodeward v Spence: Justice Higgins' dissent

 Justice Higgins dissented.
 He would have applied the then-settled rule that there could be no property in human remains.
-Higgins argued that there was no conflict with permitting the holdings of mummies by museums since Egypt was not British soil where common law would apply, and where the requirement of Christian burial did not apply.
+Higgins argued that there was no conflict with permitting the holdings of mummies by museums since Egypt was not British soil, where common law would apply, and where the requirement of Christian burial did not apply.

 Legacy

 The case has been cited in the UK and in Australia, and is recognized as playing an important role in the development of principles under which a person can acquire property rights in a human body.
 It was one of the bases for R v Kelly and Lindsay, a criminal case involving the theft of already-dissected human tissue specimens by an artist, and has relevance to the determination of rights over frozen embryos for in vitro fertilisation.
+The phrase "material which is the subject of property because of an application of human skill" was adopted in the UK's Human Tissue Act 2004 to allow for commercial dealings in relation to appropriate human material.